-Douglas NeJaime is Visiting Professor of Law for the 2014-15 academic year.
-He is Professor of Law at UC Irvine School of Law, where he teaches in the areas of family law, law and sexuality, constitutional law, and legal ethics.
+Douglas NeJaime is Professor of Law at UCLA School of Law and Faculty Director of the Williams Institute.
+He teaches in the areas of family law, law and sexuality, constitutional law, and legal ethics.

 NeJaime is the co-author of Cases and Materials on Sexual Orientation and the Law (with William Rubenstein, Carlos Ball, and Jane Schacter) (5th ed.
 West 2014).
 His recent scholarship includes “Conscience Wars: Complicity-Based Conscience Claims in Religion and Politics,” 124 Yale Law Journal 2516 (2015), with Reva Siegel; “Before Marriage: The Unexplored History of Nonmarital Recognition and Its Relationship to Marriage,” 102 California Law Review 87 (2014); “Constitutional Change, Courts, and Social Movements,” 113 Michigan Law Review 877 (2013); “Marriage Inequality: Same-Sex Relationships, Religious Exemptions, and the Production of Sexual Orientation Discrimination,” 100 California Law Review 1169 (2012); “Winning Through Losing,” 96 Iowa Law Review 941 (2011); and “Lawyering for Marriage Equality,” 57 UCLA Law Review 1235 (2010), with Scott Cummings.